 - Figure out your primary Love Language

-I had better quit here with all the links – if you have questions ask away.
 If you have a favorite resource to recommend let me know!
-Otherwise, join in the conversation and let me know if you already have a Values Based Spending Plan in place (or will you get one started?).
+Otherwise, join in the conversation and let me know if you already have a Values-Based Spending Plan in place (or will you get one started?).
 Have you ever considered the link between personality type and spending habits?